rigwild/appVertical-lite-client-JS/README.md

 PHP version is available here : [https://github.com/rigwild/appVertical-lite-client-PHP](https://github.com/rigwild/appVertical-lite-client-PHP)

 ## Configuration
-Mody these lines in script.js with your account details.
+Modify these lines in script.js with your account details.
 A test account is already there, please don't change its password.
 ```
 /*Login details to change*/
 const user = "testazerty"